bio

 A

 "My first work of art?
 A mural.
 I was five.
 Red crayons on green wallpaper.
-Lots of crayons on lots of wallpaper.
+A lot of crayons on a lot of wallpaper.
 Used the new and convenient 'sofa back scaffolding' to reach surprising heights.
-An abstract process piece because of all the random markings.
-And a mural because the crayons were applied directly to one entire living room wall.
+An abstract process piece because of all the random markings, and a mural because the crayons were applied directly to one entire Living Room wall.
 Very permanent.
 Somehow I survived.
 My parents divorced after that, probably not because of the mural.

 Contrast the at-the-time sci-fi world of NASA with the sleepy pre-Silicon Valley neighborhood I grew up in.
 There was a sizeable apple orchard across the street, there were wooded hills a five minute drive away and large areas of open space nearby.
 I was blessed with a lot of smart and wonderful close friends as well, from many different backgrounds.
 We all gained a real sense of diversity from the mix.